jeremehancock/Dev-Dashboard/docs/vagrant/README.md

 If you want to add more projects after intial setup you can either add repos to the `setup/build.conf` file and re-run `bash build.sh` or manually clone repos into the `localhost/www/html/` directory and they should show up in your dashboard.

 The `Labs` section of the dashboard is there for tinkering with GitHub repos and other projects.
 So you can clone a GitHub repo manually into `localhost/www/html` to test out some code.
 This section is not meant to be persistent but more of a sandbox.

+*Tips:*
+- If you want to have custom icons in the dashboard list be sure that your repos have a `favicon.ico` or `favicon.png` in the root of the project.